cyclomics/cyclomicsseq/Cycas/README.md

 ## Changelog

+### 0.4.8
+- Optimized `minimal_deletion_ratio` to new optimum (`minimal_deletion_ratio=55`) as described in ELAB experiment 300

+### 0.4.7
+- Fix Unknown with new SingleInsertUncertain and DoubleInsertUncertain classifications

+### 0.4.6
+- Fix CI pipeline settings
+- Add category for reads with large unmapped repeating segments.
+- Add start and stop lines for the read to make read ending less ambiguous.
+- Fix spelling mistake in classification.
+- Add additional rules for classification

 ### 0.4.5
 - Change distance to detect groups.
 - Add requirement that at least 10% of bases need to be present at a location to create consensus.